MusicalTester63/digital-electronics-1/project/README.md

 # VHDL modules description and simulations

 ## Morse display driver
-This component is inspired by:[display driver](https://github.com/tomas-fryza/digital-electronics-1/tree/master/labs/07-display_driver)
+This component is inspired by: [display driver](https://github.com/tomas-fryza/digital-electronics-1/tree/master/labs/07-display_driver)
 First six 7-segment displays are used to display morse code.
 Last display is used to display normal character or number.

 ### Block scheme of the driver